rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 **Reset NVRAM**

-NVRAM can be reset from OpenCanopy boot picker if auxiliary-entries are displayed in OpenCore ([Link](https://www.reddit.com/r/hackintosh/comments/h0jkjl/hide_partitions_from_opencore_boot_screen/))

-- Open `config.plist` with OpenCore Configurator
-- Go to `Misc` -> `Boot` and set `HideAuxiliary = NO`
+In OpenCore Configurator go to `Misc` -> `Boot` and uncheck the option `HideAuxiliary`.

-- On reboot select `Reset NVRAM` from tools
+- On reboot select `Reset NVRAM` from OpenCanopy boot-options

 **Default Boot Option**

-In OpenCore Configurator `Misc` -> `Security` check the option `AllowSetDefault`.
+In OpenCore Configurator go to `Misc` -> `Security` and check the option `AllowSetDefault`.

 - In OpenCanopy boot picker set default boot-option with `ctrl + enter`

 **Apple Watch Unlock**

 If unlock with Apple Watch doesn't work or make problems although using a `BCM94360CD Fenvi` card, follow the steps of this blogpost comment: [watchOS 7 Beta 5 - unlock mac doesn't work](https://forums.macrumors.com/threads/watchos-7-beta-5-unlock-mac-doesnt-work.2250819/page-2?post=28904426#post-28904426).
-Afterwards unlock with Apple Watch works like it should with a regular Mac.
+Afterwards unlock with Apple Watch works like a normal Mac (since BLE isn't working in Monterey yet, it might not work anymore).

 **Intel Power Gadget**